nay-hey/AI_project_group3/README.md

     - `load_high_score`: Loads the high score from a file named "high_score.txt".
     - `save_high_score`: Saves the current high score to the "high_score.txt" file.

-- **Explanation**:
-    - Both functions interact with the "high_score.txt" file to manage the high score.
-    - `load_high_score` attempts to read the high score from the file.
-If the file doesn't exist or cannot be opened, it returns a default value of 0.
-    - `save_high_score` writes the current high score (stored in `self.high_score`) to the "high_score.txt" file, updating it with the new value.

 ### CLASS DRAW :

 ###  `draw_score()`: Draws the player's score on the screen.